-Your Smoke/CO Alarm requires one standard 9V battery.
-The following batteries are acceptable as replacements: Duracell #MN1604, (Ultra) #MX1604; Eveready (Energizer) #522.
+This Smoke/CO Alarm requires one standard 9V alkaline battery.
+The following alkaline batteries are acceptable as replacements: Duracell #MN1604 or MX1604: Eveready "Energizer" 522.
+You can also use an Ultralife 9V lithium battery #U9VL for longer service life between batter changes.
 These batteries are available at many local retail stores.